alirezarezaeikalat/mit-6.0001/readMe.txt

           int, float, bool, NoneType (special and has one value None),

-          you can use type conversion in pythone: float(3) convert int 3 to 3.0
+          you can use type conversion in python: float(3) convert int 3 to 3.0
             int(3.9) convert float 3.9 to integer 3